ajayrakde/Builder-vibe-landing/README.md

 ```

 Log in at http://localhost:8000/admin/ to add products.
 GraphQL queries (such as `hello` or `products`) can be executed at http://localhost:8000/graphql/.
+See `saleor_backend/API_README.md` for a list of available queries and mutations and how they map to the frontend.